Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-BPgHpDjoIwc.md

 ### Transcript

-> college how's the status of dedicated servers um they are still working on that we're working on specifically the multiplayer issues um that kind of block you from being able to play dedicated servers um there are a few things still with the multiplayer that is like unplayable for client and it will like if there's no server then you won't be able to like resolve those specific issues um so we just need to get get through that before
+> college how's the status of dedicated servers, they are still working on that we're working on specifically the multiplayer issues, that kind of block you from being able to play dedicated servers, there are a few things still with the multiplayer that is like unplayable for client and it will like if there's no server then you won't be able to like resolve those specific issues, so we just need to get get through that before